mukul-kansal/tookanFarmwork/README.md

 Step 5: Initialize SDK
 Make sure to initialize the SDK only one time.
 You can initialize SDK by "import TookanTracker" to your file.

-TookanTracker.shared.delegate = self
+// Set Delegate TookanTracker.shared.delegate = self

-//
-Google API hit for ETA(In second) TookanTracker.shared.delayTimer = 60.0 ("By passing Double value into it.")
+// Google API hit for ETA(In second) TookanTracker.shared.delayTimer = 60.0 ("By passing Double value into it.")

-Google MAP key for intitialize google map.
+//Google MAP key for intitialize google map.
 TookanTracker.shared.googleMapKey = "YOUR_GOOGLE_MAP_API_KEY"
  Note:-
 if you don't want to use google api hit for ETA and path, then use trackerOptions.setPathUpdateTimer(-1) By default path update timer is 1 minute.
-// Setting up the SDK

- TookanTracker.shared.createSession(userID: "Provide Tookan Dashboard User ID",isUINeeded: false, navigationController: self.navigationController!)
+// Setting up the SDK TookanTracker.shared.createSession(userID: "Provide Tookan Dashboard User ID",isUINeeded: false, navigationController: self.navigationController!)

- // use to create session.
+// Below code is used to create session.
 TookanTracker.shared.startTarckingByJob(sharedSecertId: "tookan-sdk-345#!@", jobId: "Provide Tookan Dashboard JOB ID", userId: "Provide Tookan Dashboard User ID")
-//use to fetch response from API.